joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 >James 1:2-3 (CSB) Consider it a great joy, my brothers and sisters, whenever you experience various trials, because you know that the testing of your faith produces endurance.

-Boast in our afflictions?
+Since we have been justified by faith, we have peace with God through Christ alone.
+Since we have peace, we have obtained access to God.
+Christ in Matt 6 & Luke 11 on the Lord's Prayer puts it like this, "If you turn to God, go to God, ask God for God, you are going to get God."
+No delay.
+No if, ands, or buts about it.
+Ask for God, you are going to get God.

+There is the good news.
+But what else is Paul talking about here?

+We "boast in our afflictions?"
+Some Bibles call it 'trials'.
+The Geneva Bible translates that as 'afflictions'.
 Consider it a great joy for trials and tribulations?
 Who needs tribulations?
 Isn't life hard enough as is?

-Character and endurance?
+The building up of character and endurance?
 What is God preparing us for?
+Why do we need to be build up in character, endurance and hope?

 To answer that question, you got to start again from the beginning.
 Not necessary the beginning of time but the beginning of our lives.

+<div style="page-break-after: always;"></div>

 ## Our God